relm-us/relm-v4/README.md

-# Ayanarra
+# Relm

-## A Game World That Dissolves Distance Between Remote Teammates, and Makes Life Fun Again

-Ayanarra is an experimental game whose time has come:
+Relm is an experimental game world that's meant for remote team collaboration:

 1. Games are fun, able to "steal" our attention, but often meaningless, unable to empower gamers to produce real market value in the world's economies.
 2. While online gambling is rampant, the current generation of video games do not offer a net postive ROI for playing the game.